 Have you ever been stuck with way too many leftovers?

 I found myself stuck with 10 pounds of mashed potatoes a few weeks ago.
 That’s right, it was in March, not the day after Thanksgiving.

 How in the world did this happen?
-You may be asking the computer screen right now.

 My family was planning a get together with another family for St. Patrick’s Day.
 I was in charge of the potatoes, Being the smart gal I am, I made my mashed potatoes the day before our St. Patty’s Day celebration.
 Honestly, it was because I had 2 sporting events and a birthday party BEFORE the dinner, so I knew there would be zero time to whip up a big batch of potatoes the day of.

 Before I placed the big batch of potatoes in the fridge, I took a picture and texted it to my friend, joking that we may not have enough potatoes to feed the 10 of us–remember I made 10 pounds!

 I did NOT like the text I received back.
 Her kids were sick and we needed to cancel our plans.